k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 - Creation of the K2system tables:
      - This shall be done by the TDM deploy flow if the CREATE_AI_K2SYSTEM_DB global is set to true.
-     - These created tables are populated by the TDM AI task and the AI job:
+     - The TDM AI task and the AI job populate these created tables:

               - Task_executions: This table stores all task executions for all task types.
               - Task_execution_stats: A table that should be updated during the job execution.
 Will hold any informative statistics or metrics that may be useful for a later analysis.